EhabY/MazeGame/Report.md

 ## Exceptions
 ### *Item 69: Use exceptions only for exceptional conditions*
 The exceptions that I defined in `README.md` are used only as the last line of defense.
+In normal conditions these exceptions would not be thrown, everything is checked before-hand.

 ### *Item 72: Favor the use of standard exceptions*